Tigger-oN/app.sh/README.md

     b | build     : Configure (if needed) and build but not install the requested application(s).
-    c | config    : Set configuration options for a port only. d | rm | del | delete | remove :
+    c | config    : Set configuration options for a port only. dp | depend   : Display dependencies and reliances for a port or list. ds | descript : Show the port description for a port or list. d | rm | del | delete | remove :
                     (Recommended) Delete the requested port(s) using
                     "pkg delete <port>".
 Will remove all related port(s).
 A confirmation is required.
     D | deinstall : Use "make deinstall" in the port tree directory.
 Only the requested port will be removed.
-    dp | depend   : Display dependencies for a port or list. dr | dependrev: Display ports that depend on the passed port or list. i | add | install :
+    i | add | install :
                     For new installs only.
 Configure, build and install the requested port(s).